jmorilloe/CarND-MPC-Project/README.md

 * Timestemp Length and Elapsed Duration (N & dt):

+N, dt and T are hyperparameters we need to tune for our model.

+The prediction horizon is the duration over which future predictions are made.
+We’ll refer to this as T.

+T is the product of two other variables, N and dt.

+N is the number of timesteps in the horizon and dt is how much time elapses between actuations.
+For example, if N were 20 and dt were 0.5, then T would be 10 seconds.

+A low dt means more frequent actuations, resulting in a more accurate control.
+If the dt value is too large the model would have problems to approximate a continuous reference trajectory.
+N determines the number of variables optimized by the MPC, which is the major driver of computational cost.
+N*dt = T is the time horizon.
+In our case, T should be a few seconds, at most.
+Beyond that, the environment will change enough that it won't make sense to predict any further into the future.
+This is also why for higher speeds T should be lower, as the environment changes faster.

 At first I chose the same parameters as in the CarND-MPC-Quizzes (N=25/dt=0.05) and with a reference velocity of 40 the car was able to drive the track, although not to gracefully.
 I also played with other values (15/0.05), (10/0.05), (25/0.1), (15/0.1), etc...
 This was before taking the latency into account.
 After including the latency in the solution returned by the solve method I was able to increase the speed up to 65 and reduce N and dt to (10/0.1) which were the values suggested in the office hours.

 * Polynomial Fitting and MPC Preprocessing: